 Maldives New Tourism Rules

-As part of the first phase of reopening to tourism on July 15th, the Maldives naturally has a few rules.
-Mainly, you can’t island hop.
-You must pick a hotel and stick with it, and you’ll need a confirmed booking before you’ll ever be allowed into the country.
+During the first phase of reopening to tourism on July 15th, the Maldives naturally has a few rules too.
+Mainly, you can’t island hop at will, but you still can a bit.
 Fortunately, the Maldives dropped plans for a 14 day stay requirement, so short stays are just fine and no quarantines will be mandated.

 — Ministry of Tourism (@MoTmv) June 23, 2020